panggi/pujangga/README.md

 # Pujangga - Indonesian Natural Language Processing REST API

-This is an interface for InaNLP and Deeplearning4j's Word2Vec for Indonesian (Bahasa Indonesia)
+This is an interface for InaNLP and Deeplearning4j's Word2Vec for Indonesian (Bahasa Indonesia) in a form of REST API.

+Screenshot of Pujangga request and response using Paw REST Client

 ![screenshot](https://panggi.s3.amazonaws.com/public/media/pujangga.jpg "Screenshot of Pujangga request and response using Paw REST Client")